Contract Fraud: Is Your Organisation at Risk

-The subsequent recording of all instances of suspected and confirmed fraud will help the company spot emerging patterns, identify areas of risk, measure losses and build an evidence base if fraud has occurred.
+The subsequent recording of all suspected and confirmed fraud instances will help the company spot emerging patterns, identify areas of risk, measure losses, and build an evidence base if fraud has occurred.

-All standard bidding documents should contain language that clearly alerts bidders that documents submitted in support of bid proposals may be subject to independent verification by the company or its representatives, and that failure to authenticate a claim will result in the bidder’s disqualification from the bidding process and debarment from future business.
+All standard bidding documents should contain language that clearly alerts bidders that documents submitted in support of bid proposals may be subject to independent verification by the company or its representatives.
+Failure to authenticate a claim will result in the bidder disqualifying the bidding process and debarment from future business.

 Outside agents: the area most prone to abuse

 Businesses should train outside agents regarding all corruption and anti-bribery laws and consider adding requirements for compliance with these laws in all contracts with outside agents.
-Further measures include the following: First, tight controls should include the exclusion of providers where there are reasonable grounds for deciding they cannot be entrusted with public money.
+Further measures include the following: First, tight controls should include excluding providers where there are reasonable grounds for deciding they cannot be entrusted with public money.

 Aside from informing and educating, effective communications programs adequately define the role and obligation of each staff member in preventing fraud and corruption in their specific areas of responsibility.
 Here, in no particular order, are some examples of best-practice solutions that can be integrated into a corporate good-governance program:

-- Conduct regular presentations, seminars or workshops pertaining to the organisation’s anti-corruption policy for business delegates, board of directors and key outside representatives.
-Such presentations raise awareness on such issues as spotting red flags for bribes, how to prevent fraud and corruption in consultancy contracts and project implementation, and improving governance in various industry sectors.
+- Conduct regular presentations, seminars, or workshops on the organisation’s anti-corruption policy for business delegates, board of directors, and key outside representatives.
+Such presentations raise awareness on such issues as spotting red flags for bribes, preventing fraud and corruption in consultancy contracts and project implementation, and improving governance in various industry sectors.

 - Regularly provide case studies from past company experiences and publicised cases involving corrupt practices.